MichlF/science_projects/README.md

 # science_projects
-Collection of code belonging to data and analyses of scientific publications
+Collection of code belonging to data and analyses of some scientific publications